dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Demo/automatic_cert/README.md

-# Auto-generate and auto-renew certificate for k3s Ingress with Traefik
+# Auto-generate and auto-renew certificate for k3s ingress with Traefik

 As automatic deployments of certificates and their auto-renewal plays a pivotal role in easing the development, hence here is a demonstartion of teh same with <a href="https://dkrp2.xyz/">my domain</a> where I have used cert-manager and integrated it with Lets-Encrypt.